Old Piping in your Home

 If your Condo Building determines that it has Kitec or Poly B piping, you will need to have a plan of action to rectify within 1 year of the leak being entered into your strata minutes.
 From there your strata property will have 5 years to have the project completed.

-Vision Mechanical can help with replacing your Poly B or Kitec so you will be covered for the future.
+Vision Plumbing Heating Cooling can help with replacing your Poly B or Kitec so you will be covered for the future.

 Contact us today and we will send out our qualified pluming team to determine if you do have potentially dangerous piping in your home, condo, or commercial building.